 It was at this moment that Rosalynn's fate changed, as she was abducted (along with Piette's three other children) and forced to travel to various locations across Oklahoma living in tents.
-They then began to move around the country, but would go back to Oklahoma where Rosalynn would be forced to mail out letters to her family to lead them to believe that they had remained in the state.
+They then began to move around the country, but would go back to Oklahoma where Rosalynn would be forced to mail out letters to her family to lead them to believe they had remained in the state.

 The Abuse Began When She Was 11 Years Old